dgc-cgn/DEC/challenges/dec-03.md

 # Domain Name Signature Provider (DNSP)

-The **Domain Name Signature Provider (DNSP)** is a program designed to verify and establish trust for domain owners by linking their domain name to a cryptographic key pair.
-It ensures that the domain owner is authenticated and can securely sign digital documents or data.
-The DNSP service operates in conformance with the [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/) and the [High Assurance DIDs with DNS Guidance](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-06.html) providing a decentralized and standardized approach for associating cryptographic credentials with domain names.
+This digital ecosystem challenge aims to establish a **Domain Name Signature Provider (DNSP)** program that designed to verify and establish trust for domain owners by linking their domain name to a cryptographic key pair.
+The program ensures that the domain owner is verified and demonstrates the capability to securely sign digital documents or data.

+The DNSP program is intended to operate in conformance with the [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/),[High Assurance DIDs with DNS Guidance](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-06.html) and verification would be conducted under the auspices of the [DGC Digital Trust Conformity Assessment Program](https://github.com/dgc-cgn/CAS-Digital-Trust)

+The **program outcome** is a decentralized and standardized approach for associating cryptographic credentials with domain names.

 This is a program to enable mutual recognition of those who have successfully implemented the requirements outlined in [DEC-02 Sign and Verify With My Domain](dec-02.md)